Share this Post

 What are the Types of Engine Cooling Systems?

-Generally, there are four types of cooling system we can see in an automobile engine, and those are:
+Generally, there are two types of the cooling system, and those are:

 - Air Cooling System

 In this system, the heat from the engine is directly dissipated to the atmosphere.